zixunh/RL-Recon3D/README.md

 ####

 ### Contributing
 Downstream tasks such as building a 3D reconstruction dataset or a digital-twin tracking dataset, in addition to bug fixes, are very welcome!
-When building your task, please ensure that you run the task validator in the task building tool.
+When building your dataset, please ensure that you run the task validator in the task building tool.

 A full contribution guide is coming soon!
 #### 1. 3D Reconstruction